ovh/docs/pages/cloud/dedicated/asa_eol/guide.en-gb.md

 ---
 title: Cisco ASA Firewall end-of-support notification
-excerpt: Details on the end of support for the Cisco ASA Firewall Bare Metal offer
+excerpt: Details on the end of support for the Cisco ASA Firewall feature for dedicated servers
 slug: cisco-asa-eol
 section: Cisco ASA Firewall
 order: 01